Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: Abstract

 \section{Abstract}

 Different proxy variables used in fiscal policy SVARs lead to contradicting conclusions regarding the size of fiscal multipliers.
-In this paper, we show that the conflicting results are due to violations of the exogeneity assumptions, i.e. the commonly used proxies are endogenously related to the structural shocks.
-We propose a novel approach to include proxy variables into a Bayesian non-Gaussian SVAR, tailored to accommodate potentially endogenous proxy variables.
-Using our model, we show that increasing government spending is a more effective tool to stimulate the economy than reducing taxes.
-We construct new exogenous proxies that can be used in the traditional proxy VAR approach resulting in similar estimates compared to our proposed hybrid SVAR model.
+Our analysis suggests that the conflicting results may stem from violations of the proxy exogeneity assumptions.
+We propose a novel approach to include proxy variables into a Bayesian non-Gaussian SVAR, tailored to accommodate potentially endogenous proxies.
+Using our model, we find that increasing government spending is more effective in stimulating the economy than reducing taxes.

 \pagenumbering{arabic}